People's Daily Online: History

 On March 19, 2013, People's Daily Online opened a branch in Hong Kong.
 President Liao Yan said at the inaugural meeting that the purpose of entering Hong Kong was to "work hard to build a communication platform between the government and the people and promote social harmony."
+In March 2013, the Voice of Russia and the People's Daily Online signed a news sharing agreement as CCP General Secretary Xi Jinping and Russian President Vladimir Putin presided.
+On 13 October 2014, Russia Today and the People's Daily Online signed a cooperation agreement.
 In 2015, People's Daily Online launched the entrepreneurial video program "Maker Lecture Hall."

 Content

-People's Daily Online publishes a digitized and downloadable version of the People’s Daily print edition.
+People's Daily Online publishes a digitized and downloadable version of the People's Daily print edition.
 It also runs the Chinese Communist Party News Network and offers the Leadership Message Board.
-It also runs Global Times Online, the online edition of the Global Times; ownership of the newspaper is split 60-40, respectively, between the People’s Daily Online and the Global Times Press.
-The ownership of Haiwainet is also divided between People’s Daily Online and the People’s Daily Press.
+It also runs Global Times Online, the online edition of the Global Times; ownership of the newspaper is split 60–40, respectively, between the People's Daily Online and the Global Times Press.
+The ownership of Haiwainet is also divided between People's Daily Online and the People's Daily Press.

 Qiangguo Forum

 The Qiangguo Forum (lit.
 "Strong country forum") is an online forum of People's Daily Online.
 It is also the first political forum launched by an official Chinese website.
 It has a high social influence and is also the most well-known interactive column in China's Internet news media.
 The predecessor of the Qiangguo Forum was the "Strong Protest against NATO's Atrocities BBS Forum", which was established on May 9, 1999, the day after the United States bombing of the Chinese embassy in Belgrade.
 The Qiangguo Forum gradually became a gathering place for Chinese nationalists and a source of material for scholars studying Chinese public opinion and Chinese nationalism.

 The Qiangguo Forum is also one of the interactive platforms for Chinese leaders to communicate with netizens online.
-On June 20, 2008, Chinese leader Hu Jintao went to the Qiangguo Forum and had an online exchange with netizens.
+On June 20, 2008, CCP General Secretary Hu Jintao went to the Qiangguo Forum and had an online exchange with netizens.
 Prior to this, Li Zhaoxing, then Minister of Foreign Affairs, and others had also interacted with netizens at the Qiangguo Forum.